amgatti4/serde/README.md

 ## Project Description
-This project is an exercise in defining a protocol to serialize input into byte streams.
+This project is an exercise in defining a protocol to serialize input into byte streams in O(n) time.
 It additionally has implemented functionality to take a byte stream and deserialize it back to its original form.
 The provided test cases automatically serialize and deserialize input, then compares the output to the original input.

 ### Pack109 Object Serialization Format